 When speaking on my fears about looking for a job after college, Hilda advised me not to settle for the first offer.
 At one point several years ago, Hilda received offers from eight huge auditing CPA firms and was determined to set her own trajectory.
 She did not go with the highest pay or driven by money alone.
 The culture of the company and the advancement opportunities was key for her.
 "I didn't just want an audit.
 I wanted an exciting audit."

 Paula told me about her studies in marketing and granted me her knowledge of advertising - my degree focus!
 Her husband was the one who developed and launched the first U.S. introduction of aseptic packaging (Hi-C Drink Box).
 I told her about possibly switching my focus to corporate social responsibility or global sustainability in advertising.
 To which she recommended I inquire Rose about.

 Rose leads firms that provide business-consulting services and advocacy in the areas of public affairs, energy policy, strategy, community outreach, diversity and equity training, economic and sustainable development.
-She helped me pinpoint on where to get my headstart in the industry once school starts.
-As well as, never to be hesitant to go to her if I have any questions.
+She helped me pinpoint where to get my headstart in the industry once school starts.
+As well as, never being hesitant to go to her if I have any questions.